updated: Wed, 8/18/21

 5.6.5 Map choices MUST be made in Match Comms in the proper order and will be reviewed by an admin.

 5.6.6 Map pick/bans time requirement - Teams are required to pick/ban final maps at least 24 hours before the scheduled match.
 Should no pick/bans be made by a team, then the maps will be picked by your Division Admin.
+The Division Admin may allow one team to pick all three maps should the other team fail to do their pick/bans.

 5.6.7 Playoffs/BO3 Map Structure - Please note that each map is being played to 1 half